Human trafficking in Qatar: Kafala sponsorship and work contracts

-On December 12, 2016, International Labour Organization (ILO), Qatar officially announced the abolition of the sponsorship system (Kafala), but the law was implemented in 2018.
+On December 12, 2016, International Labour Organization (ILO), Qatar officially announced the abolition of the sponsorship system (Kafala).
+As part of these reforms, Law No. 13 of 2018 took effect, removing the exit-permit requirement for most migrant workers, though certain categories were initially excluded.
 The decision to replace Kafala system was to improve the living conditions and protect the rights of the expatriate workers.
 To better the living conditions and safeguard the rights of the expatriate workers, it was decided to replace the Kafala system with an employment contract.
 The abolition of sponsorship system was one of the several reforms implemented to strengthen the labor market in Qatar.
-According to the law a migrant worker is free to exit and enter Qatar without obtaining prior permission from the employer and workers are also allowed to change their jobs without the objection certificate from their employer.
+Migrant workers were granted the right to exit and enter Qatar without prior employer permission and were allowed to change jobs without an objection certificate from their employer.
 Qatari government also introduced minimum wage system and wage protection system which assures the basic minimum wage to the workers regardless of their nationality.

 In 2019, According to an Amnesty International report, With less than four years to the 2022 World Cup, Qatar’s treatment of migrant workers remains under scrutiny.
 Despite some reforms, such as the introduction of a minimum wage and partial changes to the Kafala system, widespread labor abuse continues.
 Migrant workers, making up 95% of Qatar’s workforce, still face exploitation, including forced labor, unpaid wages, and restrictions on movement.
 Domestic workers remain especially vulnerable, with limited legal protections.
 The slow reform process and poor enforcement of labor laws mean that significant abuses persist, keeping workers trapped in an exploitative system despite Qatar’s promises of improvement.
 In 2020, Qatar fully eliminated exit permits for nearly all migrant workers and allowed workers to change jobs without employer approval, reforms documented by the International Labour Organization and widely reported as major changes to the former Kafala structure.